Ladies!—you are more than your body!

 Feeling that you are in charge of your health lends itself to building character, mental fortitude, and belief in your capacity to accomplish or overcome hard things!

 Seriously, you will feel on fire after a tough HIIT class and blissed out after a power yoga or Pilates class.
+You can start doing yoga at home with the help of the best yoga dvd for you.

 Feel The Energy